lballardini/apkill/README.md

 trouble being fast enough.
 Until this (maybe) can be patched, there will be a list of sticks and cards that are known to cause such problems:
 (please contribute your findings.)

-AVM FritzWLAN v2 - can be used in all attacks but dhcp starvation
+AVM FritzWLAN v2 - can be used in all attacks but dhcp starvation (reconnect after restart too slow with current driver)